 This is because this particular range of motion prevents the shoulders and scapula from fully contracting, then medially rotating towards the spine.
 This is the result of the elbows drawing back at too high of an angle.

 In contrast, if you pull the bar to your sternum, not only do you place your shoulders in the most biomechanically ideal position, but pulling within this range will engage the lats to a much greater degree.
-It’s especially good for the lower lats, as they are much more engaged when the elbow draw back at a lower angle like this.
+It’s especially good for the lower lats, as they are much more engaged when the elbows draw back at a lower angle like this.

 This is the most productive method of performing lat pulldowns.